 At the time of Pope Boniface VIII the tiara was made up of a large crown which was linked by metal stripes to a smaller crown which in turn was linked to a small ring.

 The very tall headdress of Pope Boniface VIII was difficult to wear and probably its upper section broke after the popes moved to Avignon; it was repaired by replacing the high conical top with a third crown; the tiara worn by Pope Paul II in his funerary monument was already very similar to the headdress of the papal coats of arms.

 Coat of arms of Pope John Paul II in S. Pietro

-The tiara continued to be part of the pomp associated with all papal appearances until Pope John XXIII and Pope Paul VI limited its use; eventually it was replaced by a mitre also at the coronation ceremony; some coats of arms of Pope John Paul II were designed with a mitre rather than a tiara and the official coat of arms of Pope Benedict XVI is also with a mitre.
+The tiara continued to be part of the pomp associated with all papal appearances until Pope John XXIII and Pope Paul VI limited its use; eventually it was replaced by a mitre also at the coronation ceremony; some coats of arms of Pope John Paul II were designed with a mitre rather than a tiara and the official coats of arms of Popes Benedict XVI and Francis are also with a mitre.

 View of Sutri and of the bell tower of its cathedral

-The Papal State began in 728 with the "Donation of Sutri" when Liutprand, King of the Lombards, donated the town of Sutri to Pope Gregory II.
-Sutri is located 40 miles north of Rome; gradually the papal possessions were enlarged and they included the region around Viterbo; they were known as "Patrimonio di S. Pietro".
+The Papal State began in 728 with the "Donation of Sutri" when Liutprand, King of the Longobards, donated the town of Sutri to Pope Gregory II.
+Sutri is located 40 miles north of Rome; gradually the papal possessions were enlarged and they included the region around Viterbo; they were known as Patrimonium Petri.